scandum/wolfsort/README.md

 |   pdqsort |  1000000 |  i32 | 0.024683 | 0.024727 |             |       wave order |
 |  wolfsort |  1000000 |  i32 | 0.009642 | 0.009709 |             |       wave order |
 </details>
-It should be noted that pdqsort is not a stable sort which is the reason it's faster on generic order data.

 The X axis of the graph below is the number of elements, the Y axis is the execution time.
 ![Graph](/graph2.png)